-\ The efforts men of science have to make in order to avoid recognising the possibility of such forms being actual beings, visible only during the peculiar state induced by disease or insanity, is well shown by the following curious passage from the recent work of Mr. G. H. Lewes' "Problems of Life and Mind" (Vol. I. p.
-255):- "In the course of my observations in English and German asylums I have been forcibly impressed with the fact, abundantly illustrated in the records of insanity, that patients belonging to very different classes of society, and to different nations, have precisely similar hallucinations, which they express in terms so closely alike, that the one might have been a free translation of the other.
+1 The efforts men of science have to make in order to avoid recognising the possibility of such forms being actual beings, visible only during the peculiar state induced by disease or insanity, is well shown by the following curious passage from the work of Mr. G. H. Lewes, Problems of Life and Mind (vol. i. p.
+255):-"In the course of my observations in English and German asylums, I have been forcibly impressed with the fact, abundantly illustrated in the records of insanity, that patients belonging to very different classes of society, and to different nations, have precisely similar hallucinations, which they express in terms so closely alike, that the one might have been a free translation of the other.
 The pauper lunatic in England will often have the same illusion as the insane German merchant; and the insane soldier in Bohemia will seem to be repeating the absurdities of the insane farmer in Sussex.
 Not only does the fact of cerebral congestion determine hallucination in the Englishman as in the German, but determines the precise form which that hallucination will take.
 Twenty different patients, of both sexes, and of different age, country, and states, will be found having similar morbid sensations; and will all form a similar hypothesis to explain what they feel.
-Not only will they agree in attributing their distressing sensations to the malevolent action of invisible enemies; but will also agree in describing how these enemies molest them; even when such imaginary explanations take peculiar shapes-for example, that the enemy blows poisonous vapours through the keyhole, or chinks in the wall, strikes them with galvanic by which the figures seen at séances may have to be gradually formed or developed, and enable us better to understand the statements repeatedly made by the communicating intelligences-that it is very difficult to produce definite, visible, and tangible forms, and that it can only be done under a rare combination of favourable conditions.
+Not only will they agree in attributing their distressing sensations to the malevolent action of invisible enemies; but will also agree in describing how these enemies molest them; even when such imaginary explanations take peculiar shapes-for example, that the enemy blows poisonous vapours through the keyhole or chinks in the wall, strikes them with galvanic batteries hidden under the table, roars and threatens them from underground cellars, &c.
+To hear in Germany a narrative which one has already heard in England, gravely particularising the same preposterous details, almost as if the thoughts of the one were the echo of the thoughts of the other, has a startling effect.
+I do not refer simply to the wellknown general types of hallucination, in which patients fancy themselves emperors, Christs, great actors, or great statesmen, or fancy themselves doomed to perdition, made of glass and liable to break in pieces if they move-I refer to the singular resemblance noticeable in the expression of these forms, so that one patient has the same irrational conceptions by which the figures seen at séances may have to be gradually formed or developed, and enable us better to understand the statements repeatedly made by the communicating intelligences-that it is very difficult to produce definite, visible, and tangible forms, and that it can only be done under a rare combination of favourable conditions.